Cet1999/Cet1999.github.io/NoWayHome.md

 ### About this Project

-This is the game I made during Global Game Jam 2019 under 48 hours.
-The theme was "What home means to you".
+This is the game I made during Global Game Jam 2019 **under 48 hours**, themed "What home means to you".

 This game tells a story of three polar bears who lost their home because of global warming.
 The game is designed to warn players about the environmental issues on our planet.